lnchariadoni/SparkLearning/README.md

-This repo is forked by JerryLead/SparkLearning
+This repo is forked by JerryLead/SparkLearning.
+Added new entry from browser directly.